ARRANGEMENTS FOR ADMISSION SEPTEMBER 2018

 Where applications for admission exceed the number of places available, the criteria used by the Governors to allocate places are listed as follows in priority order:

-1) Individual children with an EHC plan of SEN naming The Pingle School.
+1) Individual children with an EHC plan of SEN naming The Pingle Academy.

 2) Children in public care (looked after children) and adopted children who were previously in care, or become subject to a child arrangement order or special guardianship order.

-3) Children living in the normal area served by the school at the time of application and admission who have a brother or sister attending The Pingle School at the time of application and admission.
+3) Children living in the normal area served by the school at the time of application and admission who have a brother or sister attending The Pingle Academy at the time of application and admission.
 Brother or sister includes a half-brother or half-sister, a legally adopted child who is regarded as a brother or a sister, a step-brother or step-sister who resides in the same family unit.

-5) Children of staff employed at The Pingle School for two or more years, or who meet a skills shortage.
+5) Children of staff employed at The Pingle Academy for two or more years, or who meet a skills shortage.

 The Governors will not consider more than one application on behalf of the same child in a single academic year unless the Chair of Governors considers there is a significant change in the particular circumstances of that child.

 The Governors may consider taking direct in-year approaches from parents to help reduce delays in finding a school place once term starts.
 Prompt communication with the LA will ensure there is no delay in the application process.

-The Pingle School is a Foundation School and is responsible for its own admissions.
+The Pingle Academy is part of The de Ferrers Trust and is responsible for its own admissions.

 If your child goes to a Derbyshire primary school, you will receive information through your child’s school about how to apply for a Year 7 place.
 For assistance with applications and appeals please go to www.derbyshire.gov.uk.
 Applications for the admission of students who live outside the county are considered on an equal basis.
 Parents should apply to their home LA who will send the details to Derbyshire LA after the closing date for that Authority area.